 Bramblewick wasn’t particularly inspired by one moorland village, but by several that I’ve visited over the years.
 I took little bits from Goathland and some from Thornton-le-Dale, which sits on the southern edge of the national park, as well as a few others, and created my ideal little village nestling on the Moors.
 I loved the idea of the main row of shops, the pub at the end of the row, and sheep wandering around, which I found in Goathland.
 From Thornton-le-Dale I borrowed the beck running through the village, and the little stone bridge that crosses it, plus the village green.
 There are so many beautiful villages in and around the North York Moors, so it’s well worth a visit!

-The setting for my Moorland Heroes series.
+The setting for my Moorland Heroes series is, naturally, the Yorkshire Moors.
 Both Resisting Mr Rochester and Saving Mr Scrooge were set in Moorland locations.
 There is a crossover in my books, so locations from one series may well be mentioned in another.
 For instance, in Saving Mr Scrooge one of the main characters lives in Farthingdale, the neighbouring village to Kearton Bay, and the other lives in Moreton Cross, a village which is frequently mentioned in the Kearton Bay books.
 The flagship store owned by Mr Rochester is located in York, and York is also visited by characters in one of my Bramblewick books.
 I like this sense of creating a whole fictional world, rather than just one village that exists in isolation, and of using real places like Whitby and York to anchor them to an area.